SF45 Packet I

-The SF45 training packet contains the four plans in MTI’s SF45 programming library: Alpha, Bravo, Charlie and Delta.
+The SF45 Training Packet I contains the first four plans in MTI’s SF45 programming library: Alpha, Bravo, Charlie and Delta.

 “SF45” is an acronym for “Strength and Fitness 45” and this programming is designed for older tactical and other high impact athletes in the 45-55 age range.
 SF45 Programming has the following general characteristics: